 Note: Applications for EUMASLI 4 are not yet open.
 Subject to formalities and guidance on COVID-19, we plan to start the programme in January 2021, and application process should therefore open in the summer of 2020.
 More information will be provided on this website soon.

-EUMASLI is an innovative international master study programme that is intended to contribute to the development of the professional field of interpreting between deaf and hearing people in Europe.
+EUMASLI – European Master in Sign Language Interpreting – is an innovative international master study programme that is intended to contribute to the development of the professional field of interpreting between deaf and hearing people by bringing together sign language interpreters from across the world.
 It aims to prepare participants for research, development, and management functions in their respective countries.